ADHD Resources

 In all her work, she is dedicated to creating a world where neurodivergent people are seen, valued, and thriving.

-🎧 Small Doses episode 374: “Side Effects of Being Neurodivergent (with Margaux Joffe)”
+🎧 Listen to Small Doses Podcast “Side Effects of Being Neurodivergent (with Margaux Joffe)”

 “Margaux does a really great job of grounding the conversation outside of the medical-ness of it, and into the reality of it, which is absolutely necessary.”